sorentwo/soren-website/_posts/2016-02-08-folding-window-functions-into-ecto.md

 Here is where the presumptions behind this article fall apart and the BEAM blows my mind.
 The original version of this article was written about window queries in Rails.
 In those benchmarks the window function was *539.3x* faster than the naive version.
-Naturally, I was excited to see how well the Elixir/Ecto variant would perform relatively.
+Naturally, I was excited to see how well the Elixir/Ecto variant would perform in comparison.

 This benchmarking test has a lot of boilerplate just to set up the sandbox and insert an arbitrary number of trips into the database.
 An outer `for` comprehension builds up a sequence of tests with an increasing number of trips for comparison.
-Note that the test caps out at 20,000 trips because any more broke `Repo.insert_all`, and that was plenty for a comparison.
+Note that the test caps out at 20,000 trips because any more breask `Repo.insert_all`, and that is plenty for a comparison.

 ```elixir
 defmodule Triptastic.TripBenchmarkTest do